OpenMDAO-Plugins/vsp_wrapper/docs/usage.rst

             </Cross_Section>

-In general, `terminal` nodes become Variables with names forced to lower-case, lists become enumerated Containers starting at zero and vary similar to the generic structure shown below.
+In most cases, the wrapper takes a `terminal` node (an XML entity with no children), forces the name to lower case, and makes that an OpenMDAO Variable.
+Non-terminal nodes are OpenMDAO Container objects.

+There are situations where the XML hierarchy gets verbose, such as CrossSectionList containing multiple CrossSection objects.
+In these cases the wrapper eliminates the CrossSectionList object and just names the CrossSection objects CrossSection_0, CrossSection_1, and so on.

 When the VSPParametricGeometry object is added to the GeomComp, its variables are promoted up to the GeomComponent and should be accessed from there.

+Below is a generic description, where `Part_Name` and `List` are placeholders for specific items in a VSP input file.

 ::

     geomcompname.geometry.Part_Name.List_(0,1,2,3...).variable

-In this example, ``Fuse_Length`` would be mapped to:
+In our example, ``Fuse_Length`` would be mapped to:

 ::

     gcomp.geometry.Fuselage.fuse_parms.fuse_length

-Whereas ``Width`` under IML Parms in the first cross section would be mapped to:
+and ``Width`` under ``IML_Parms`` in the first cross section would be mapped to:

 ::